YiRen117/CSU11013-Programming-Project/README.md

 # CSU11013-Programming-Project
-Individual exercise solutions and group project included.
+Individual exercises and the final group project included.